saeedhalabi/web-canvas/README.md

-# Rekaz Website Builder
+# WebCanvas

-Rekaz Website Builder is a user-friendly tool designed to help you create, customize, and deploy modern websites with ease.
+WebCanvas is a user-friendly tool designed to help you create, customize, and deploy modern websites with ease.

 ## Features